SamSun0530/CPSC-455-E-commerce-website/README.md

 - Andy Lee: one sentence about you!
 - Ivena Du: one sentence about you!
-- Sam Sun: one sentence about you!
+- Sam Sun: 4th year CS student, have few experience about web design
 - Shreya Gupta: one sentence about you!

 ## Task Requirements